 # Conll objects are iterable over their sentences, and sentences are iterable

 # over their tokens.
 Sentences also de/serialize comment information.

 for token in sentence:

-More examples can be found in the examples folder.
+A full definition of the API can be found in the

 Uses and Limitations